Construction Site

 • When a classification report is based on EXAP, it must reference the EXAP report.
 This is to enable the scope of designs given in the separate EXAP report to be linked to the assigned classified performance characteristics in the classification report.

 • All classification reports for products certified under the schemes operated by WTCL shall be written by Warringtonfire.
-However, it is possible to use test evidence and EXAPs that have been prepared by laboratories other than Warringtonfire, subject to review and verification that the reports meet the requirements of WTCL outlined herein.
+However, it is possible to use test evidence that has been prepared by laboratories other than Warringtonfire, subject to review and verification that the reports meet the requirements of WTCL outlined herein.

 Revisions

-• This TI sheet was updated on 5th November 2025, to provide clarification on sampling requirements when using other certification bodies and for existing scopes of certification
+• Version 2, published on 5th November 2025: Updated to provide clarification on sampling requirements when using other certification bodies and for existing scopes of certification.

 Note: The last revised version of this document supersedes all previous versions/revisions.